LAlbertoA/VTKLegacy.jl/README.md

 [![Build Status](https://github.com/LAlbertoA/VTKLegacy.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/LAlbertoA/VTKLegacy.jl/actions/workflows/CI.yml?query=branch%3Amain)

-VTKLegacy is a Julia package that allows you to read in data from VTK files writen in Legacy format.
-To read data from VTK XML files [ReadVTK.jl](https://github.com/JuliaVTK/ReadVTK.jl) is the way to go.
+VTKLegacy is a Julia package that allows you to read and write data from and to VTK Legacy format files.
+To read data from VTK XML files, [ReadVTK.jl](https://github.com/JuliaVTK/ReadVTK.jl) is the way to go.

 *Note: VTKLegacy is under development and originally designed to read VTK files produced by [Walicxe3D](https://github.com/meithan/walicxe3d), [Guacho](https://github.com/esquivas/guacho) and [Tlaloque]().
-Currently only supporting reading data stored as cells and points, but community contributions to improve this package are welcome!*
+Currently only supporting reading and writing data stored as cells and points, but community contributions to improve this package are welcome!*

 ## Usage